 Now that the pandemic has started to recede, the Fed has once again started to raise short-

 term interest rates.
 This policy change has caused market volatility to spike for the three

 Today as the Fed begins to aggressively hike interest rates, market participants worry we may endure a period of high inflation alongside weakening economic growth — otherwise known as stagflation.

-This environment is another example of why we believe in staying diversified as the best way to insulate portfolios from being too exposed to one risk factor.
+This environment is another example of why we believe in and suggest to our clients from Fortune 500 that staying diversified is the best way to insulate portfolios from being too exposed to one risk factor.

 M2 Money Supply: The M2 Money Supply, also referred to as “M2” or “Money Stock,” measures the amount of currency in circulation.
 M2 includes M1 (physical cash and checkable deposits) as well as less liquid money, such as saving bank accounts.

 This material was prepared by Broadridge Investor Communication Solutions, Inc., and does not necessarily represent the views of The Retirement Group or FSC Financial Corp.
 This information should not be construed as investment advice.
 Neither the named Representatives nor Broker/Dealer gives tax or legal advice.
 All information is believed to be from reliable sources; however, we make no representation as to its completeness or accuracy.
 The publisher is not engaged in rendering legal, accounting or other professional services.
 If other expert assistance is needed, the reader is advised to engage the services of a competent professional.
 Please consult your Financial Advisor for further information or call 800-900-5867.